phoronix-test-suite/phoronix-test-suite/README.md

 https://www.phoronix-test-suite.com/

-The **Phoronix Test Suite** is the most comprehensive testing and benchmarking platform available for Linux, Solaris, OS X, and BSD operating systems.
+The **Phoronix Test Suite** is the most comprehensive testing and benchmarking platform available for Linux, Solaris, macOS, and BSD operating systems.
 The Phoronix Test Suite allows for carrying out tests in a fully automated manner from test installation to execution and reporting.
 All tests are meant to be easily reproducible, easy-to-use, and support fully automated execution.
 The